charignon/hooklib/README.md

-# hooklib: write source control hooks in Python
+# hooklib: easy source control hooks in Python

 Python hook helper library:
 - SCM Agnostic: Can work with different SCM (git, svn, hg), write your hook once and they work on other SCMs